gokunymbus/GatorSweeper/README.md

 The current project can be veiwed on https://gatorsweeper.gokunymbus.com/.

 ## Overview
 I decided to build my own version of minesweeper called GatorSweeper.
 I used JavaScript, ReactJS, CSS, and HTML to build the project.
 I also rely on Jest for unit tests and React Testing library to test some behavior of components.

 ## Testing Library
 On previous projects i always used Jest for unit tests but i also frequently used Enzyme but due to many reasons including: it's no longer maitained, and encourages bad testing practies i have decided to move to using React Testing Library.
 RTL is a great project that is actively maintained and supports more stable testing practices.

 ## TODOS/Future work
 1. Linting should pass the build
-  - Currently the project is not passing the Google style rules linting, working on that.
+  1. Currently the project is not passing the Google style rules linting, working on that.
 2. Add a rest button when the game ends
 3. Add the ability to save the game state on the server and even import states.
 4. See history of previous games.
 5. Add a how to play section.
 6. Create final translated strings for ARIA labeles
-  - The primary strings on the game are translated but
+  1. The primary strings on the game are translated but the aria versions are not.
+  2. Ideally i would use a translation library.
+7. Create a better Winning theme.
+  1. RIght now it just changes the image of the gator.
+  2. It should look more like a win with a new theme and maybe other special effects.